scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

-It seems that compiler have difficulties to take advantage of high level constructs such as generator expressions, as the overall speedup is not flubbergasting.
+It seems that compiler have difficulties to take advantage of high level constructs such as generator expressions, as the overall speedup is not flabbergasting.
 Pythran benefits from the conversion to `itertools.map` here, while Shed Skin and PyPy rely on more costly constructs.
 A deeper look at the Pythran profiling trace shows that more than half of the execution time is spent allocating and deallocating a `set` used in the internal loop.
 There is a memory allocation invariant that could be taken advantage of there, but none of the compiler does.

-Hyantes is a geomatic application that exhibits typical usage of arrays using loops instead of generalized expressions.
+Hyantes [*]_ is a geomatic application that exhibits typical usage of arrays using loops instead of generalized expressions.
 It is helpful to measure the performance of direct array indexing.

-Table :ref:`hyantes-table` illustrates the benchmark result for CPython, PyPy, Shedskin and Pythran, when using lists as the data container.
+Table :ref:`hyantes-table` illustrates the benchmark result for CPython, PyPy, Shed Skin and Pythran, when using lists as the data container.
 The output window used is `100x100`.

 .. table:: Benchmarking result on the hyantes kernel, list version. :label:`hyantes-table`